 Founders in these programs are joining interactive feedback sessions with mentors over Zoom, collaborating with their cohort via Slack, leveraging our newly released Virtual Office Hours Tools to speak privately with mentors, using our existing backend course tools to build their business, and getting access to new benefits like weekly "AMA" events with Silicon Valley leaders.

 If your program has been moved to a virtual setting, we are sure you have questions.
 Below is a collection of answers to the most common questions we are receiving, and you can learn more about our response to COVID-19 here.

 Will the entire program be virtual?

-As of May 13 we have announced that all programs with a start date in 2020 will be fully virtual.
+As of May 13 we have announced that all programs with a start date in or before Q3 2021 will be fully virtual.

 We anticipate that, for some programs, Local Leaders may decide to host in-person sessions after local governments and officials deem it safe.
 However, participants in these programs will still have the option to participate remotely if that is their personal preference.
 It is very important that want don't make anyone feel unsafe, or put their (or their family's) health at risk.

 Is a virtual program as good as an in-person program?